eurekasfray/notes/version-control/coin.md

 Patch:     -4@1
 ```

-  Meaning

-  * The revision control system never saves the revised text "Hallo" in its entirety.
-Only the individual changes was saved as a patches.
+The revision control system never saves the revised text "Hallo" in its entirety.
+Only the individual changes were saved as a patches.
 The patch for this revision is encoded as `-4@1`.
 See, the integer value of the ASCII character `e` is `101`, and the integer value for `a` is `97`.
-The difference between 101 and 97 when expressed as `delta(97,101)` (which calculates `last_revision` minus `original`) is `-4`.
+The difference between 101 and 97 when expressed as `delta(97,101)` is `-4`.

-* A *patch list* represents a group of patches for a revision.

-# Design

-## Data differencing

-To record changes made to content, the method designed for revision control management employs the usage of data differencing.
-Data differencing involves the process of taking two values and finding the difference between them.
-It is the different between the values that determine whether there was change made to content and if there was not changed.
-If the difference between the two values is zero, then there was no change made.
-However, if the difference is a non-zero, then there is a change.
-Using data differencing, two strings are compared character by character to find differencing between each character of the two strings.
-Where there are changes, the values are differenced and if the result is a non-zero, the difference is recorded along with the location of the value within the string and is stored as a patch.

-## Patching

-A patch is produced from a difference between the __head__ and an __update__.
-When an update is submitted, it is differenced against the head.
-The differences found are stored as patches.

 ## Reconstruction (what reconstruction is)